open/close all folders

 - He tries to do this to Tanizaki when he tries to kill Shampoo, but Tanizaki is actually skilled enough to hold him at bay in this case.

-- One-Man Army: Single-handedly annihilates more Youma than any other fighter in the whole final battle against the Dark Kingdom.
-Even more than fighters and grandmasters even stronger than him!
+- One-Man Army: Single-handedly annihilates more Youma than any other fighter during the entire Dark Kingdom assault.
 Then, while in full Roaring Rampage of Revenge mode, he utterly decimates the horde that had routed their army with an even bigger version of the very Finishing Move he used to beat Herb, turning the entire Curb-Stomp Battle on the Dark Kingdom.

 - One-Winged Angel: Believe it or not.
 After having broken his own leg to prevent Ekim from using his body to kill Naru and her mother, Ekim decides to channel the taint of the Nameless One directly through Ranma's body and transforms his body into a winged, tentacled and red-eyed version of Ranma that he uses to fight both the Senshi and Ranma's friends.